How Unicount accounting service works

 We are using Envoice software to automatically process all your monthly expense documents.
 This software also enables you to create correct sales invoices accepted in Estonia and the EU.
 Envoice simplifies the communication between you and the accounting team and keeps your books organized with minimum effort.
 After subscribing to the monthly accounting service through the Client Dashboard you will receive an invitation link from Envoice to access your account.

-If your company has a special e-mail address designed to receive all the incoming purchase invoices you can forward it to Envoice email address that we send to you in our onboarding message.
+If your company has a special e-mail address designed to receive all the incoming purchase invoices you can set up auto-forwarding to the Envoice email address that you can find in the welcome message from your accountant.
 If your company doesn’t have that kind of email address yet we suggest creating it.
-It allows you to forward all the expense documents to your accounting team automatically.
+It allows your suppliers to forward all the invoices to your software automatically.

 Thanks for reading!